denizilhan/hmis-repo01/README.md

 # hmis-repo01
-My for depository ini GitHub
+My for depository in GitHub